buley/personal/src/content/philosophy.md

 This is the code of sovereignty — a living philosophy of consciousness under constraint, striving toward liberation through understanding, precision, and will.

 > *“The privilege of a lifetime is to become who you truly are.”* — Carl Jung
-> *“We do not rise above by denial of the world, but by understanding its architecture.”* — Consilium Aurelius
+> *“You have power over your mind - not outside events.
+Realize this, and you will find strength.”* — Marcus Aurelius